abandisch/frontend-nanodegree-knockoutjs-ajax/README.md

 ## How to use the application

-This is a single page application that shows the locations of the capital of each of the states in of Australia.
+This is a single page application that shows the locations of the capital city of each of the states in Australia.
 Clicking on a marker on the map will open an info window, showing an image of the city, provided by [Panoramio](http://www.panoramio.com/) and the intro text of the corresponding [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) page.
 This information is obtained using ajax requests via the corresponding APIs.
 The cities listed in the side bar can be filtered using the provided textbox.

 ### Start the application